Connecting Staten Island’s Waterfront

 In 2014 Staten Island Arts applied to an open call by the Design Trust for Public Space to create Future Culture, a project to foster our unique cultural communities and ensure their role in the future character of the North Shore’s developing waterfront.
 Those who work in the creative and cultural sectors are often cited for making a location desirable, and Staten Island Arts wants to make sure the existing cultural and artistic assets are supported during this time of change—and after too!

 Design Trust awarded Fellowships to a team of professionals, including Staten Island artist Lisa Dahl, to work with the community in developing and communicating a vision for arts and cultural involvement in the public realm of the rapidly changing waterfront.
 The Fellows’ work, based on intensive local engagement (detailed below), will lead to actionable design, planning, and policy recommendations to share with arts and cultural practitioners, key public officials, and private stakeholders by early 2017.
-We aim to pilot these recommendations through public art installations—to be chosen through an open call in 2017—for activating public space along the waterfront.
+We aim to pilot these recommendations through public art installations—to be chosen through an open call in 2017—for activating public space along the waterfront (see below).

 If you’re interested in being involved in the project, contact Staten Island Participatory Art Fellow Lisa Dahl at firstname.lastname@example.org or Equitable Public Space Fellow Jourdan Sayers at (212) 695-2432 x7.

-We will be involving community members in a number of ways, including:
+It is important to us to give meaningful roles to community members in a number of ways, including:

 • Meetings with public and private stakeholders.